Yelp/elastalert/docs/source/ruletypes.rst

 ``slack_msg_color``: By default the alert will be posted with the 'danger' color.
 You can also use 'good' or 'warning' colors.

+``slack_proxy``: By default Elastalert will not use a network proxy to send notifications to Slack.
+Set this option using ``hostname:port`` if you need to use a proxy

 PagerDuty
 ~~~~~~~~~